exogen/turbo-colormap/README.md

 some type of nearest-color snapping needs to happen to find the best matching Turbo color, akin to quantizing an image with the Turbo palette.

-This library has helpers for performing these tasks and more.
+This library exports helpers for performing these tasks and more.

 ## Performance